 What has been the most impactful lesson that you have learned from YWCA?

 You can never judge someone by looking at them.
 There is always a larger story behind someone.
-This goes for staff and clients.
+This goes for staff and program participants.
 You can’t assume you know where someone has been.
-It has been eye opening to hear the variety of challenges clients face and I’m impressed by staff who work with clients who have been through so much.
+It has been eye opening to hear the variety of challenges program participants face and I’m impressed by staff who work with program participants who have been through so much.

 How do you work to support the community at ERC?

 By building relationships with agencies, volunteer groups, and donors.
-We want to share what we do and do what we can to help our clients and work with our partners.
+We want to share what we do and do what we can to help our program participants and work with our partners.

 What is School Days?